 Research and development.
 Research and development expense consists primarily of employee compensation, benefits, stock-based compensation, depreciation on equipment, outside services and other related overhead.
 All of our research and development costs have been expensed as incurred.
-We expect research and development expense to increase in the future as we seek to enhance and expand our service offerings.
+We expect research and development expense to increase in the future as we seek to enhance and expand our product line offerings.

 General and administrative.
 General and administrative expense consists primarily of employee compensation, benefits, stock-based compensation, professional service fees related to accounting, tax and legal and other related overhead.
-We expect general and administrative expense to increase on an absolute basis and as a percentage of revenue as we continue to grow and expand our operations and develop the infrastructure necessary to operate as a public company.
-These expenses will include increased audit and legal fees, costs of compliance with securities and other regulations and implementation costs for compliance with the provisions of the Sarbanes-Oxley Act.
+We expect general and administrative expense to increase in the future as we continue to grow and expand as a global organization.